 It’s often assumed that the ministry of onscreen multimedia in a church is merely a task of sharing information.
-Announcements, sermon points, song lyrics—make them large enough to read, spellcheck your work and, if possible, make it look pretty.
+Announcements, sermon points, worship song slides — you need to make them large enough to read, spellcheck your work and, if possible, make it look pretty.
 But what if there’s something more?
 A deeper calling we’ve been given to tell a better story?

 As a visual worship leader, I see the role of delivering onscreen multimedia similar to the role of other worship leaders or teaching pastors.
 We’re helping to shape a communal experience where we share God’s story in creative, multisensory ways that impact us in body, mind and soul.
 We are the sacred visual artists of our day, echoing the role played by cave carvings, stained-glass windows, icons and tapestries, revealing the story of our faith to both the seeker and the learned.

-In light of this, it is imperative that we take a deeper look at how we choose to fill these digital canvases.
+In light of this, it is imperative that we take a deeper look at how we use worship song slide to fill these digital canvases.
 Just as songs and teachings speak volumes about the hearts of worship leaders and teachers, the multimedia we display reveals our hearts.
 It shares our visual theology.
 It teaches others about the character of God and our relationship to him.

-To further explore this idea of visual theology, let’s look at one of the basic ingredients of on-screen multimedia: the text.
+To further explore this idea of visual theology in worship song slides, let’s look at one of the basic ingredients of on-screen multimedia: the text.
 Specifically, the way we use text during a worship experience to encourage easier participation and to tell a better story.
 Here are a few ideas to consider:

 Poetry & Punctuation